The president of Jerez Industrial dies when repairing an elevator

 His unexpected death occurred around 11:45 am when he was working on the repair of an elevator in a five-star tourist complex in Costa Ballena, in Rota (Cádiz), and the machine, for unknown reasons, moved and trapped the operator.

-The health services with a mobile ICU, members of the Fire Department, the Local and National Police, among others, traveled to the place.
+The health services with a mobile ICU, Firefighters, Local and National Police, among others, traveled to the place.
 However, the worker died at the scene.

 The National Police has opened proceedings to clarify the circumstances of the accident.